XiwayB/XiwayB/README.md

 <h3 align="center">Hi 👋, I'm Xiway</h3>
 <h3 align="center">A freshly graduate from Le Wagon & full-stack developer from France 🇫🇷</h3>

-- 🎓 I studied International Project Management in Paris.
+- 🎓 I studied International Project Management and cinematography in Paris.
 - 🔭 I’m currently working on [Taboard](https://chrome.google.com/webstore/detail/taboard/nchjighemnpaocgbecjeokgejnjbhpgm?hl=en), a chrome extension and Web App that will save you from your chrome tab nightmare 🧟‍♀️
 - 📫 How to reach me **xiway.banh@gmail.com**